-It’s not hard to recognize a Welsh Corgi.
-They’re the dogs with short legs, a tail-less butt and a long yet thick body.
+It’s not hard to spot a Corgi.
+They’re the dogs with short stubby legs, a tail-less butt and a long yet thick body.
 But because they don’t have long legs or loping strides, it’s natural to wonder if Corgis make good hiking dogs.

-Despite their short legs and stature, Corgis are surprisingly excellent hiking companions.
-Don’t let their looks fool you, as this breed has exceptional physical endurance thanks to their long history as herding dogs.
-In fact, Corgis actually require a good amount of exercise to stay healthy.
-So, it’s likely a Corgi would love nothing more than to go on occasional hikes.
+Despite their short legs and small stature, Corgis are surprisingly great hiking companions.
+Don’t let their looks fool you.
+Corgis have exceptional physical endurance largely due to their long history as herding dogs.
+In fact, Corgis actually require a good amount of exercise to stay healthy and happy.
+So, it’s likely a Corgi would love to go on occasional hikes.

 But before you take your Corgi out on your favorite trails, there are some safety tips to cover.
 Plus, there are things owners should be aware of when it comes to hiking with your Corgi.
 Read on to learn more on how you can safely hike with your dog.

 RECOMMENDED: 32 Cutest Corgi Mixes